For a scuba diver, Sipadan is as close as it gets to Mecca. This tiny coral atoll off the coast of Malaysian Borneo is pure scuba diving heaven.

 Pulau Sipadan (Pulau means island in Bahasa Malay) is possibly the best known island in Borneo.
 It is also, sadly, one of the most infamous islands, as well.

-The resultant fall-out has been increased policing of the islands and Sipadan is now safer and more protected than ever before.
-This visible policing has had the add-on benefit of discouraging maritime poaching, over-fishing, and most importantly the illegal hunting of the endangered sea turtles and their eggs.
+Fortunately, competent policing has drastically improved safety and had the add-on benefit of discouraging maritime poaching, over-fishing, and, most importantly, the illegal hunting of endangered sea turtles and their eggs.
 It is now one of the safest and most protected places to dive, for both humans and wildlife.